+Table 6 – Interregional Transmission Projects

 Analysis Tools

 Three types of analysis tools will be utilized in the development of the power flow base cases.
 These are:

 Power flow – The PowerWorld power flow software will be used to evaluate transmission reliability under N-0 and N-1 conditions as well as certain credible N-2 contingencies.
 System performance analyses are conducted using power flow programs, given a snapshot of loads, resources and network topology provided by production cost studies, to determine whether the transmission grid can be operated to allow the electricity to flow reliably.